We often say that good design helps your business stand out.

 Crowdspring design projects can be set up to award multiple creatives, giving you the opportunity to select as many designs for testing as you’d like.

-Two of the best design projects for A/B testing are Email Templates and Landing Pages for a variety of reasons.
+Two of the best design projects for A/B testing are Email Templates and Landing Pages.

 The performance of emails and landing pages is easy to quantify: whereas a logo or illustration is up to interpretation, more clicks on an email or conversions from a landing page cannot be denied.